 Morning, Midday, or Post-Workout?
 Timing Matters

-If you’re not working out in the morning, don’t worry.
-This bowl is still perfect first thing because it’s gentle on digestion.
+If you’re not working out in the morning, don’t worry, this bowl is still perfect first thing because it’s gentle on digestion.
 You’re fueling your body with complete protein, clean carbs, and healthy fats in under 10 minutes.
-Think of it as a lighter alternative to something like a traditional egg scramble or oatmeal bowl, similar to how I use my Egg White Scramble with Spinach and Feta when I want something warm and lean.
+For a warm alternative on colder mornings, try my Quinoa Breakfast Bowl with Egg and Vegetables or the Honey Quinoa Breakfast Bowl.

 How to Avoid Bloating from Protein Intake